nurguloz/Deploying-a-Containerized-Application-on-AWS-EC2-Using-Terraform/README.md

 Title: Setting Up a Docker Environment and Deploying a Containerized Application on AWS EC2 Using Terraform

 Objective:
-As a new Jr. DevOps Engineer, your task is to set up a Docker environment on an AWS EC2 instance using Terraform and deploy a containerized application using Docker CLI.
+The task is to set up a Docker environment on an AWS EC2 instance using Terraform and deploy a containerized application using Docker CLI.
 You will create a basic Terraform configuration file that provisions an EC2 instance, installs Docker, and configures the instance for remote SSH access.